Rapid-Application-Development-JS/Drawer/README.md

 - [Pointer](https://github.com/Rapid-Application-Development-JS/Pointer)
 - [Gesture](https://github.com/Rapid-Application-Development-JS/Gesture)

+Your wrapper layer should support point and tap events, it is needed for compatibility with different devices:
+Drawer uses next events:
+- tap
+- pointerup
+- pointermove
+- pointerdown
+- pointercancel
+- fling

+so before instance drawer you should add support pointer and tap events for wrapper layer.
+We recommend use our modules [Pointer](https://github.com/Rapid-Application-Development-JS/Pointer) and [Gesture](https://github.com/Rapid-Application-Development-JS/Gesture).
 ###Initialization
 At first You should make wrapper layer with two layers first layer will be used as drawer, second one as content.
 ```HTML